International Financial Reporting Standards: Differences between IFRS and GAAP

-Lease accounting
+Lease accounting (IFRS 16.22–46 vs. ASC 842)

 Lease accounting is another crucial part representing the different approaches that IFRS and GAAP take.
-For IFRS 16, every lease must be recorded on the balance sheet and classified as a right-to-use asset with a corresponding liability.
-However, GAAP (ASC842) maintains two types of leases: one on the balance sheet and operating leases, which are generally not recorded on the balance sheet.
+For IFRS 16, every lease must be recorded on the balance sheet and classified as a right-to-use asset with a corresponding liability [IFRS 16.22].
+However, GAAP (ASC 842) maintains two types of leases: one on the balance sheet and operating leases, which are generally not recorded on the balance sheet.
 While this approach allows U.S. companies to hide some lease obligations, critics like H. David Sherman and S. David Young argue that it complicates financial comparisons, especially for global investors trying to assess companies’ liabilities.

-Inventory valuation
+Inventory valuation: FIFO and LIFO (IAS 2.9–27 vs. ASC 330)

-Another divergence is inventory valuation.
-IFRS and GAAP differ in their models, Last In First Out (LIFO) and First In First Out (FIFO).
-This is primarily a difference in accounting-based calculations, which can significantly impact results during fluctuating inventory costs.
-IFRS adopts the FIFO method, while GAAP utilizes the LIFO method.
+The divergence in inventory valuation between IFRS and US GAAP represents a significant accounting difference, primarily involving the First-In, First-Out (FIFO) and Last-In, First-Out (LIFO) models.
+IFRS adopts the FIFO method [IAS 2.25], while GAAP (ASC 330) utilizes the LIFO method.
 The LIFO method can provide tax savings during periods of inflation since it results in lower reported profits.
-However, the inconsistency between the two strategies might cause inconvenience for companies trying to use a standardized rule to value themselves, as using different calculation methods may not always be an apples-to-apples comparison.
+However, the inconsistency between the two strategies might cause inconvenience for companies trying to use a standardized rule to value themselves, as using different calculation methods may not always be an "apples-to-apples" comparison.